Blue Screen of Death (BSOD): How to Fix the Blue Screen of Death on Windows 10 and 11

 The Blue Screen of Death (BSOD) is one of the most frustrating errors Windows users can face.
 Suddenly, your system crashes, shows a blue screen with an error code, and restarts—often without warning.
 Whether you’re using Windows 10 or Windows 11, a BSOD error can interrupt work, risk data loss, and indicate deeper system issues.

-In this detailed guide, WinTechSupport, the best technical support company, explains why the Blue Screen of Death occurs and how to fix it step by step.
+In this detailed guide, you’ll learn why the Blue Screen of Death occurs and how to fix it step by step using proven methods and reliable online computer support when required.

 What Is the Blue Screen of Death (BSOD)?